rpires71/milestone2/README.md

 - [ ] Related destination linked internally (at least one) is contained within each article.
 - [ ] Across desktop, laptop, tablet, and mobile devices, the layout will remain responsive.
 - [ ] Navigation links to other main pages will be visible.
-- [ ] Other internal pages are visible and accessible through the site’s navigational links.
+- [ ] Other internal pages are visible and accessible through the site's navigational links.
 - [ ] Visual design is consistent with rest of the site.

 **Tasks**

-- [ ] Short guides are written (e.g. “Top 5 Beach Escapes”, “Cultural City Breaks”).
+- [ ] Short guides are written (e.g. "Top 5 Beach Escapes", "Cultural City Breaks").
 - [ ] Responsive grids within the grid layout are created.
 - [ ] Related destination searches are linked to relevant keywords.
 - [ ] Alt text and descriptive icons will be used to ensure accessibility.